Amitabh Bachchan: Return to success (2000–present)

 In 2000, when he was deeply in debt after a period of financial failure, Bachchan went to visit Yash Chopra (whom he had previously worked with on a number of films including Deewaar, Trishul, and Kaala Patthar) and said, "Look, I don't have a job, nobody is giving me work anymore, my movies aren't working, and I've come to ask you to please give me a film to work in."
 Chopra immediately offered him a role in Aditya Chopra's Mohabbatein, a role which would reboot Bachchan's career, and lead to his third Filmfare Award for Best Supporting Actor.
 It also marked his first appearance with Shahrukh Khan.
-Bachchan then went on to then work in a number of films including Ek Rishtaa: The Bond of Love (2001), Kabhi Khushi Kabhie Gham (2001) and Baghban (2003).
+Bachchan then went on to work in a number of films including Ek Rishtaa: The Bond of Love (2001), Kabhi Khushi Kabhie Gham (2001) and Baghban (2003).
 As an actor, he continued to perform in a range of characters, receiving critical praise for his performances in Aks (2001), Aankhen (2002), Kaante (2002), Khakee (2004), Dev (2004) and Veer-Zaara (2004).
 His performance in Aks won him his first Filmfare Critics Award for Best Actor.

 One project that did particularly well for Bachchan was Sanjay Leela Bhansali's Black (2005).
 The film starred Bachchan as an ageing teacher of a deaf-blind girl and followed their relationship.
 His performance was unanimously praised by critics and audiences and won him his second National Film Award for Best Actor, his fourth Filmfare Best Actor Award, and his second Filmfare Critics Award for Best Actor.
 Taking advantage of this resurgence, Amitabh began endorsing a variety of products and services, appearing in many television and billboard advertisements.
 In 2005 and 2006, he starred with his son Abhishek in the films Bunty Aur Babli (2005), the Godfather adaptation Sarkar (2005), and Kabhi Alvida Naa Kehna (2006).
 All of them were successful at the box office.
 His later releases in 2006 and early 2007 were Baabul (2006), Ekalavya (2007) and Nishabd (2007), which failed to do well at the box office but his performances in each of them were praised by critics.